ringwormGO-organization/Termi/README.md

 - It can run on Windows, (macOS) and GNU/Linux, BSD and all other platforms which support C++ standard library, something like .dll and .so files and GLFW
 - The goal of Termi is create independent terminal, i.e. a separate kind of terminal use "own" GUI renedering system.
 - Has own commands that can be written using C, C++ or Rust and possibly any language that can be compiled in form of shared library.
-- We accept contibutors; create a **Pull Request** to contribute and check [our coding style](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#coding-sytle-for-pull-requests)
+- We accept contributors; create a **Pull Request** to contribute and check [our coding style](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#coding-sytle-for-pull-requests)
 - [Commands list and explanation](https://github.com/ringwormGO-organization/Termi/blob/main/Commands.md)
 - And plese read [organize part](https://github.com/ringwormGO-organization/Termi/blob/main/CONTRIBUTING.md#code-organization) which talk about directory organization.